jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (i) the provision of superannuation or retirement benefits for, or in respect of, the chief executive or members of the staff of the institution:
   (ia) any of the matters stated in section 171C:
   (j) any other matter required or permitted by this Act to be provided for by statutes.
+(1A) Subsection (1)﻿(ia) does not apply to NZIST’s council or the board of an NZIST subsidiary.
 (2) If the council of an institution makes a statute under subsection (1)﻿(b) providing for the imposition of penalties upon staff or students of the institution, the statute shall provide for the council, if so requested by a member of the staff or a student upon whom a penalty is imposed, to review, or arrange for the review of, the amount of the penalty, the imposition of the penalty, or both.

 ### 195 Trust property
-Notwithstanding anything contained in this Act or any other enactment relating to the institution, any real or personal property held by an institution upon trust shall be dealt with in accordance with the powers and duties of the institution as trustee.
+Despite anything to the contrary in this Act or any other enactment relating to the institution (including NZIST and its subsidiaries), any real or personal property held by the institution upon trust must be dealt with in accordance with the powers and duties of the institution as trustee.

 **Institutions at risk**

-### 195A Criteria for risk assessment of institutions
+### 195A Criteria for risk assessment of institutions (other than NZIST)
 (1) The Secretary must, after consulting institution councils, determine— (a) criteria for assessing the level of risk to the operation and long-term viability of institutions; and (b) criteria for assessing the level of risk to the education performance of the students enrolled at polytechnics.